HandongHCI/HandongHCI.github.io/Courses/HCI_Essays.md

 #### Topic 3.
 [HCI Applications and Case Studies]
 Watch the [videos listed in **2.
 Examples of HCI Application**](HCI02.md), then write an essay including the following subtopics.

 - **Subtopic 1.
-What would you like to make in this course?**: You surely have watched a lot of HCI examples and student projects from the listed videos.
-You will also build something very interesting through this semester in the HCI course. **What HCI product would you like to make in this course with your team?** Then, let's imagine more in detail. **What is the goal/purpose of what you'd like to make?** =Why do you want to make that? **Who will be the target user of your product?
-What do you need to achieve your goal?** et cetera.
-Including these questions, provide your detailed plans for the project.
-(BUT, I'm not sure if you can actually execute the project in this course or not.)
+What HCI application would you like to try to build in this semester?**: You probably have watched lots of HCI examples and student projects, so far.
+And some of you already have interesting ideas for your project.
+Please share **what would you like to do in this course**.
+By the way, let's think about your idea in detail.
+Here are some questions.
+	- What will be the goal/purpose?
+	- Who will be the target user?
+	- Main functions?
+	- What values it can provide?
+	- Why they (=users) need it?
+	- Will it be fun to use?
+	- What computer tech or knowledge do you need for development?
+	- What could be challenges?
+	- Do you have already some sketches?
+(You can put some sketches or any figures in essays)

 - (there's no other subtopics)